Computer Science, M.S.

 - Topics specific to a student’s particular area of specialization, including software engineering, computer security, networks, computer graphics, databases, information security, and artificial intelligence

 The curriculum consists of 30 credits; 21 of which are allocated to required courses in computer science.
 The remaining nine credits permit students to specialize either in areas appropriate to their individual needs, or to complete the thesis option.
-In order to accommodate working professionals, courses are offered during day and evening hours, as well as weekends at the Old Westbury and Manhattan campuses.
+In order to accommodate working professionals, courses are offered during day and evening hours, as well as weekends at the Long Island (Old Westbury) and New York City (Manhattan) campuses.

 Emphasis is on computer systems and real-world applications, and is ideal for individuals interested in systems engineering, networks, software engineering, computer security, systems architecture, data organization and communications, microprocessors, computer graphics, or artificial intelligence.